mozillascience/PaperBadger/README.md

 #### Run locally

 * Install PaperBadger's Node dependencies: `npm install`
+* Make sure MongoDB and redis are running and locally accessible.
-* If you would like to override the default, create `.env` file in your favourite text editor.
+* If you would like to override the default configuration, create `.env` file in your favourite text editor, or use _default.env_ as a template.

 `PORT`, `SESSION_SECRET`, `BADGES_ENDPOINT`, `BADGES_KEY`, `BADGES_SECRET`, `BADGES_SYSTEM`, `ORCID_AUTH_CLIENT_ID`, `ORCID_AUTH_CLIENT_SECRET`, `ORCID_AUTH_SITE`, `ORCID_AUTH_TOKEN_PATH` and `ORCID_REDIRECT_URI` environment variables are set to the correct values. `PORT` can be any available port.
 If you would like to develop against the hosted custom badgekit-api we have running specificaly for PaperBadger testing, your environment values should look this: